From your classic Oxfords to your Opera Pumps, the selection of men’s dress shoes is far from slim.

 Every style, construction, and material has a unique look and an intended occasion.

 The hundreds of combinations may seem overwhelming, but this quick guide to men’s dress shoes will show you the do’s, and more importantly, the don’ts, of your shoe choice.

 Different Types of Styles For Men’s Dress Shoes

-The many different styles of dress shoes are not only to fit different tastes, but also different occasions.
+The many different dress shoes are not only to fit different tastes, but also other occasions.

 Pictured Above: Johnston & Murphy Conard Cap Toe Oxford

 It is essential to know the what, when, where, and why of your dress shoes, or you might end up looking as ridiculous as the coworker who wears black shoes and white socks.

 1. Oxfords & Derby Dress Shoes